arunkumar9t2/arunkumar.dev/_posts/2018-12-20-dagger-recipes-illustrative-step-by-step-guide-to-achieve-constructor-injection-in-workmanager.md

 ### WorkerFactory

 Since one of the recent releases, Google added something called `WorkerFactory` whose implementation is used to instantiate `Worker`s.
-It is possible to provide a custom isntance via `WorkManager.initialize`. `WorkerFactory` has `createWorker` nethod which has all the information we need.
+It is possible to provide a custom isntance via `WorkManager.initialize`. `WorkerFactory` has `createWorker` method which has all the information we need.

 ```java
 public abstract @Nullable ListenableWorker createWorker(